BenjaminHWhite/muscle_activity/README.md

                      --gpuids 0,1,2,3 --discard NaN Twitch --basefilter 4
 ```

 To estimate motion at a particular frame, its previous 12 and next 12 frames (hence **--nframe 25**) are used.
 The code can train in parallel using multiple GPUs via **--gpuids** argument.
-The  NaN and Twitch from the prediction list since we do not consider them as a motion, rather a state.
+The  NaN and Twitch from the prediction list are discarded since we do not consider them as a motion, rather a state.
 To reduce overfitting, **--basefilter 4** option is used to keep the number of trainable parameters low (~1.3 million).
 Five trained models are located in the folder **trained_models**.

 # Prediction on new image